BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 For the combinatorial applications, we consider certain functions counting isomorphism classes of representations of quivers over finite fields.
-A consequence of the main theorem applied to the category $\Rep\Pi_Q$ of representations of the preprojective algebra of a quiver is a proof in full generality of the Bozec--Schiffmann positivity conjecture for (absolutely) cuspidal polynomials of quivers \cite{bozec2019counting}.
+A consequence of Theorem \ref{corollary:absBor} applied to the category $\Rep\Pi_Q$ of representations of the preprojective algebra of a quiver is a proof in full generality of the Bozec--Schiffmann positivity conjecture for (absolutely) cuspidal polynomials of quivers \cite{bozec2019counting}.
 This is a strengthening of the positivity of Kac polynomials conjectured in \cite{kac1983root}.
 As in the proofs \cite{hausel2013positivity,davison2018purity,dobrovolska2016moduli} of the Kac positivity conjecture, we prove the positivity of absolutely cuspidal polynomials by identifying their coefficients with dimensions of certain vector spaces, more specifically by identifying these polynomials with intersection Poincar\'e polynomials of singular Nakajima varieties.
 We also define and prove the positivity of nilpotent and $1$-nilpotent absolutely cuspidal polynomials, which are associated to nilpotent and $1$-nilpotent Kac polynomials counting representations of quivers over finite fields satisfying various nilpotency conditions \cite{bozec2020number}.

-In geometric representation theory, we apply our main result also to understanding the cohomology of Nakajima quiver varieties as representations over the BPS Lie algebra.
-Applying the main theorem to the category of $\Rep\Pi_{Q_{\ff}}$-modules, where $Q_{\ff}$ is a framed quiver, we describe a decomposition of the entire cohomology of Nakajima quiver varieties (i.e. in all cohomological degrees) into irreducible lowest weight modules for the (doubled) BPS Lie algebra.
+In geometric representation theory, we apply our main result to the cohomology of Nakajima quiver varieties, considered as representations of the BPS Lie algebra.
+Applying the main theorem to the category of $\Pi_{Q_{\ff}}$-modules, where $Q_{\ff}$ is a framed quiver, we describe a decomposition of the \emph{entire} cohomology of Nakajima quiver varieties (i.e. in all cohomological degrees) into irreducible lowest weight modules for the (doubled) BPS Lie algebra.
 Since this Lie algebra contains the usual Kac--Moody Lie algebra associated to the unframed quiver $Q$, this answers a longstanding question of Nakajima regarding the possibility of extending his famous decomposition of (part of) the cohomology of quiver varieties into irreducible lowest weight modules.
-This provides a unified framework for constructing the action of Kac--Moody Lie algebras and Heisenberg algebras on cohomology of various quiver varieties \cite{nakajima1997heisenberg,nakajima1998quiver}, as well as cohomology of more general moduli spaces of objects in 2CY categories.
+This provides a unified construction of the action of Kac--Moody Lie algebras and Heisenberg algebras on cohomology of various quiver varieties \cite{nakajima1997heisenberg,nakajima1998quiver}, as well as cohomology of more general moduli spaces of objects in 2CY categories.

 Within enumerative algebraic geometry, and more specifically cohomological Donaldson--Thomas theory \cite{davison2020cohomological,szendroi2014cohomological}, we use our results to prove the cohomological integrality theorem for general 2CY categories and their undeformed 3CY completions.
 The 2CY version of this conjecture states that there is an isomorphism